United Kingdom of the Netherlands

-The United Kingdom of the Netherlands (Note: Verenigd Koninkrijk der Nederlanden; Royaume uni des Pays-Bas) is the unofficial name given to the Kingdom of the Netherlands (Note: Koninkrijk der Nederlanden; Royaume des Belgiques) as it existed from 1815 to 1839.
+The United Kingdom of the Netherlands (Note: Verenigd Koninkrijk der Nederlanden; Royaume uni des Pays-Bas) is the unofficial but common historiographical name for the Kingdom of the Netherlands (Note: Koninkrijk der Nederlanden; Royaume des Belgiques) as it existed from 1815 to 1839.
 The United Netherlands was created in the aftermath of the Napoleonic Wars through the fusion of territories that had belonged to the former Dutch Republic, Austrian Netherlands, and Prince-Bishopric of Liège in order to form a buffer state between the major European powers.
 The polity was a constitutional monarchy, ruled by William I of the House of Orange-Nassau.

 The polity collapsed in 1830 with the outbreak of the Belgian Revolution.
 With the de facto secession of Belgium, the Netherlands was left as a rump state and refused to recognise Belgian independence until 1839 when the Treaty of London was signed, fixing the border between the two states and guaranteeing Belgian independence and neutrality as the Kingdom of Belgium.
 Today, the Netherlands and Belgium are still kingdoms and Luxembourg is still a grand duchy and the only surviving grand duchy in the world.